thassiov/wakaconky/README.md

 ### Under the hood

 The `wakaconky.py` script will read `$HOME/.wakatime.cfg` file (which was created by Wakatime's plugin) and get your access token from it.
-The information shown in your desktop will be fetched using Wakatime's API and you access token.
+The information shown in your desktop will be fetched using Wakatime's API and your access token.

 The `gitscripts/github.py` and `gitscripts/gitlab.py` scripts will get the credentials you provided in `$HOME/.gitconky.json` to fetch your project's issues.